-- 1. Sobol method remains attractive when sensitivity analysis is used to gain knowledge about the model by finely analyzing its behavior.
+- 1. The Sobol' method remains attractive when sensitivity analysis is used to gain knowledge about the model by finely analysing its behaviour.
 Indeed, Sobol' indices provide a clear interpretation of the calculated indices (percentages of variance explained) and explicit information about the interactions between parameters.
-These elements are particularly valuable when one wishes to use sensitivity analysis to understand the functioning of the model and this is why this approach is still widely used in the hydrological community.
+These elements are particularly valuable when one wishes to use sensitivity analysis to understand the functioning of the model, and this is why this approach is still widely used in the hydrological community.
 In the case of variables that are reasonably complex and that are not characterized by too much interactions of physical processes (such as water variables in our case), using chaos polynomials to estimate Sobol' indices is particularly interesting and efficient since it allows the use of a pre-existing sample, of very limited size.
-Conclusions are much contrasted for complex variables such as pesticide variables as convergence results showed that 2,000 points may not be enough to get fully robust Sobol' indices.
+Conclusions are much contrasted for complex variables such as pesticide variables as convergence results showed that 2000 points may not be enough to get fully robust Sobol' indices.
 This is particularly the case for parameters that are mainly characterized by interactive effects. - 2.
-If the sensitivity analysis aims at simplifying the model or focusing the calibration efforts, if the physical interpretation of the results is not a priority and if one has a preexisting sample of very limited size (inferior to 750 points in our case), the use of HSIC indices is a good option as it provides robust sensitivity indices.
-However, it is important to note that using HSIC dependence measures for sensitivity analysis is a recent idea and that there is still little knowledge available about identifying and differentiating the types of dependency that are captured.
-In addition, the choice of the kernel may affect the ranking results because each specific kernel is likely to give more or less importance to the infinite number of dependency forms that are captured by HSIC.
-The question of the choice of the kernel is delicate and it is still not very much addressed in the literature.
-While a few papers propose to choose the type and parameterization of the kernels in a way that maximizes the possible dependence between X_i and Y (Fukumizu et al., 2009; Balasubramanian et al., 2013), the interpretation of the results seems to be less clear.
-On the other hand, there are still relatively few works that apply this method for GSA and the limitations are not necessarily all identified yet.
-Using HSIC for a classification exercise will therefore remain delicate as long as there is no consensus on the choice of the kernel and the interpretation of the results.
-However, these problems do not arise when using HSIC for screening and such method is therefore perhaps to be preferred for this type of exercise. - 3.
-The RF indices is also of interest in sensitivity analysis task as it is supposed to provide an estimator of total Sobol indices.
-Those indices can thus be easily interpreted and as for the other methods, they can be estimated from a pre-existing sample.
-However, PCE is still to be preferred since it provides more complete information including not only the total Sobol indices but also the indices at all orders.
-In addition, our results showed that the metamodel constructed by
+If the sensitivity analysis aims at simplifying the model or focusing the calibration efforts, if the physical interpretation of the results is not a priority and if one has a pre-existing sample of very limited size (inferior to 750 points in our case), the use of HSIC indices is a good option as it provides robust sensitivity indices.
+However, it is important to note that using the HSIC dependence measure for sensitivity analysis is a recent idea and that there is still little knowledge available about identifying and differentiating the types of dependency that are captured.
+In addition, the choice of the kernel may affect the ranking results because each specific kernel is likely to give more or less importance to the infinite number of dependency forms that are captured by the HSIC.
+The question of the choice of the kernel is delicate, and it is still not addressed very much in the literature.
+While a few papers propose to choose the type and parameterization of the kernels in a way that maximizes the possible dependence between $X_i$ and Y (Fukumizu et al., 2008; Balasubramanian et al., 2013), the interpretation of the results seems to be less clear.
+On the other hand, there are still relatively few works that apply this method for GSA, and the limitations are not necessarily all identified yet.
+Using the HSIC for a classification exercise will therefore remain delicate as long as there is no consensus on the choice of the kernel and the interpretation of the results.
+However, these problems do not arise when using the HSIC for screening, and such a method is therefore perhaps to be preferred for this type of exercise.

-RF is of lower quality than the one constructed by PCE at equivalent sample size giving less confidence in the resulting sensitivity indices.
+3. The RF indices are also of interest in sensitivity analysis task as they are supposed to provide an estimator of total-order Sobol' indices.
+Those indices can thus be easily interpreted, and as for the other methods, they can be estimated from a pre-existing sample.
+However, PCE is still to be preferred since it provides more complete information including not only the total-order Sobol' indices but also the indices at all orders.
+In addition, our results showed that the metamodel constructed by RF is of lower quality than the one constructed by PCE at equivalent sample size, giving less confidence in the resulting sensitivity indices.